Lviv: Kingdom of Poland

 In 1434, the Ruthenian domain of the Crown was transformed into the Ruthenian Voivodeship.
 In 1444, the city was granted the staple right, which resulted in its growing prosperity and wealth, as it became one of the major trading centres on the merchant routes between Central Europe and Black Sea region.
 It was also transformed into one of the main fortresses of the kingdom.
 As one of the largest and most influential royal cities of Poland, it enjoyed voting rights in the Royal elections in Poland, alongside other major cities such as Kraków, Poznań, Warsaw or Gdańsk.
 During the 17th century, it was the second largest city of the Polish–Lithuanian Commonwealth, with a population of about 30,000.

 In 1572, one of the first publishers of books in what is now Ukraine, Ivan Fedorov, a graduate of the University of Kraków, settled here for a brief period.
 The city became a significant centre for Eastern Orthodoxy with the establishment of an Orthodox brotherhood, a Greek-Slavonic school, and a printer which published the first full versions of the Bible in Church Slavonic in 1580.
 A Jesuit Collegium was founded in 1608, and on 20 January 1661 King John II Casimir of Poland issued a decree granting it "the honour of the academy and the title of the university".

 The 17th century brought invading armies of Swedes, Hungarians, Turks, Russians and Cossacks to its gates.
 In 1648 an army of Cossacks and Crimean Tatars besieged the town.
 They captured the High Castle, murdering its defenders.
 The city itself was not sacked due to the fact that the leader of the revolution Bohdan Khmelnytsky accepted a ransom of 250,000 ducats, and the Cossacks marched north-west towards Zamość.
-It was one of two major cities in Poland which was not captured during the so-called Deluge: the other one was Gdańsk.

 John II Casimir, King of Poland, pledging an oath at Lwów's Latin Cathedral, by painter Jan Matejko.
 Collection of the Wrocław Museum.

 At that time, Lwów witnessed a historic scene, as here King John II Casimir made his famous Lwów Oath.
 On 1 April 1656, during a holy mass in Lwów's Cathedral conducted by the papal legate Pietro Vidoni, John Casimir in a grandiose and elaborate ceremony entrusted the Commonwealth under the Blessed Virgin Mary's protection, whom he announced as The Queen of the Polish Crown and other of his countries.

 In 1672, it was surrounded by the Ottomans who also failed to conquer it.
 Three years later, the Battle of Lwów (1675) took place near the city.
 Lwów was captured for the first time since the Middle Ages by a foreign army in 1704, when Swedish troops under King Charles XII entered the city after a short siege.
 The plague of the early 18th century caused the death of about 10,000 inhabitants (40% of the city's population).